 Are you curious about new ideas and experiences and do you plan for them?
-Do you have internal goals of trying one or two new things that scare you just a little?
-Or are most of your new experiences accidental or in the company of group who push you to try something new?
+Do you have internal goals to try one or two new things that scare you just a little?
+Or, are most of your new experiences accidental or because someone pushes you to try something new?

 What does this mean for my business?

 As business owners, when we set goals and then endeavor to meet them, we are very often doing things that we have never done.
 We frequently find ourselves in situations or answering questions that we’ve never considered before.
 That is the nature of being an entrepreneur!